gavalar/robert-php-dev-test/docs/Architecture.md

 * **Singleton Pattern:** Used for handling connection to the DB and managing the translation.
 * **Strategy Pattern:** Allows you to swap out translation strategies (e.g., human vs machine).
-* **Memento Pattern:** Simplifies the rollback functionality and enables version control.
-* **Observer Pattern:** Helps with notifying other components of the system when changes occur.

 ## Database schema